-This course is designed to give non-majors a glimpse at chemistry and how it relates to the world around them.
-It does this by exploring matter and the transformations it undergoes.
-The course also provides an insight to the physical and life sciences from the chemists point of view.
+This course introduces individuals to a variety of chemistry-related knowledge and experience and is designed to give non-majors a glimpse at chemistry and how it relates to the world around them.
+As a general education course, it relates chemistry to the real world experience and gives the student an opportunity to investigate chemical principles in their life.
 It gives the student a feeling for how scientists view problems and the systematic method by which they solve them.
 Discussion topics are chosen from physical, organic, and biological areas inside the chemistry field.
-Prerequisites: MATH 1011 or equivalent Corequisites: CHEM 1015